 Database size: This is the current size of the database in megabytes.

 Database maintenance options

 FotoWeb has a built in task scheduler that performs various background administration tasks.
 Maintenance of the database logs is built in and runs every night at midnight (00:00 local server time).
-This maintenance routine will remove all outdated log entries in the search and activity logs, and also remove albums that have been deleted by the users.
+This maintenance routine will remove all outdated log entries in the search and activity logs.
 It will also run other consistency checks on the database to verify that the information is correct and up to date.

 The database will also be shrunk during this procedure.
 This ensures that the database files do not occupy more disk space than necessary.
 FotoWeb will allocate 10% more disk space than actually used by the data.

 As an optional step you can instruct FotoWeb to make a backup of the database.
 This will back up the Master database and the database for the site to the site's 'Backup' folder.
 The file will be named according to the time when the backup was executed.
 You must manually copy these files to a permanent backup location, or let a backup program handle that.
 You must also manually remove old backup files; otherwise your disk will eventually be filled with the database backups.
 The backup procedure is only available if the SQL server runs on the same server as FotoWeb.
 If you have a full version of Microsoft SQL Server running on a separate server, use its Enterprise Manager application to configure a backup plan.

 The database backup is run every night at 00:00 local server time.
 The FotoWeb system will be available for requests while the operation runs.